NO×JAWANDO

 A record of higher costs, weaker accountability, and slower growth.

-Will Jawando has chaired the Council's Education & Culture Committee since December 2022, a stretch during which MCPS has racked up procurement violations, lost state aid to clerical error, and weathered the Beidleman misconduct scandal.
+Will Jawando has chaired the Council's Education & Culture Committee since December 2022, a stretch during which MCPS graduation rates have collapsed to a five-year low and roughly half of MCPS third graders cannot read at grade level.
 He cast the deciding committee vote against the University Boulevard housing plan.
 He co-sponsored a rent control law tied to a 97% drop in multifamily permits.
 And he has proposed raising taxes on Montgomery County residents in nearly every category available to him.

 97%